home>growth lessons>level of spiritual maturity

 This is the time for a personal assessment of your level of spiritual maturity.

 Before change can begin, we must first know where we are...right?
 Here

 is where we take a look into our personal mirrors and evaluate

 ourselves.
 Before we continue, we should be able to clearly define our

 position on the spiritual growth pole, and this e-book can help .

-Not any individual were born into the world already at the stage of adulthood.
+Not one individual was born into the world already at the stage of adulthood.
 We all came into to earth as babies; then we grew into toddlers; adolescence and then adulthood.

 Same goes for our spiritual voyage.

 As I've previously indicated, our spiritual growth is not based on the amount of years that we have been in our assemblies, or how many years we were baptized, or when we became a Christian.
 To truly know if we have been growing, we should instead look at the fruits that we produce.